 I have read before that according to the position a human being sleeps in you can tell whether he is an extrovert or an introvert, whether he is open or has secrets, whether he is self-confident or insecure, and other things.
 Recently I found out that a dog’s sleeping positions can tell how does your pet feels and what is his personality like, too.
 Here we will shortly explore some cases.

 Sleeping on the side.
 This means that your dog feels pretty safe and comfortable.
 If he likes to lie in this position often, it means he is quite easy-going and relaxed.

 Curling up in a ball, nose-to-tail.
 This is a protective position and conserves warmth.
-Usually it is chosen due to cold environment but wild animals tend to settle in this manner because that’s how they hide from exposition their vital organs and it helps them get up quickly.
+Usually, it is chosen due to the cold environment but wild animals tend to settle in this manner because that’s how they hide from exposition their vital organs and it helps them get up quickly.

 “Superman” position.
-In this position dogs lie on the tummy and lay their legs to all four directions.
-This lets the dog to stand up quickly at any time.
-Dogs who like this position also like to be in the middle of action – that once something happens, they could join immediately.
+In this position, dogs lie on the tummy and lay their legs to all four directions.
+This lets the dog stand up quickly at any time.
+Dogs who like this position also like to be in the middle of the action – that once something happens, they could join immediately.
 Pups really like it.

-I don’t know whether it is good or bad to let my dog Boss to sleep in my bed but I surely like those bonding moments when he shows love and affection.
+I don’t know whether it is good or bad to let my dog Boss sleep in my bed but I sure like those bonding moments when he shows love and affection.
 Once I started living with him, all his habits turned out to be visible very clearly and it took some time for us to adjust to each other.
-But as I have mentioned above that when the dogs know what to expect for, they start accepting the situation, so it would have been easier for me to accept the new situation if I had known what to expect for.
+But as I have mentioned above that when the dogs know what to expect, they start accepting the situation, so it would have been easier for me to accept the new situation if I had known what to expect.
 So I hope this article helps you to have a clue.